darshanmakwana412/darshanmakwana412/README.md

 My current Interests lie in Deep Learning and Reinforcement learning.
 I also take part in Machine Learning hackathons and sometimes CP contests.
 Recently I have started playing basketball with my friends (Thank you for the unconditional love from all you)

-Thank you for your love that helped me draw the line beween balance and obsession
+Thank you for your love that helped me draw the line between balance and obsession

    <p align="left">
       <a href="https://github.com/darshanmakwana412?tab=followers">